What do EPC rules mean for landlords?

 How much do energy efficiency improvements cost?

 There are funding opportunities out there which can help with the cost of making major improvements to your property’s energy efficiency.
-The UK government’s Boiler Upgrade Scheme includes funding for grants of £5,000 or £6,000 (depending on your situation) towards the cost of installing a heat pump to replace your old gas boiler.
+The UK government’s Boiler Upgrade Scheme, for example, includes funding for grants of £5,000 or £6,000 (depending on your situation) towards the cost of installing a biomass boiler to replace your old gas boiler.

-This is a significant government contribution, however the total cost of installing a heat pump is much higher.
+This is a significant government contribution.
+Butthe total cost of installing a heat pump is much higher.
 Air source heat pumps can cost between £7,000 and £14,000 to buy and install, whereas ground source heat pumps can cost anywhere from £15,000 to £35,000.

 How will the rule changes affect tenants?

-According the calculations by The LENDERS project, a typical family home (a three-bedroom house with four residents) with an EPC rating of E can expect to pay £1,959 a year on average for their fuel bills.
+According to calculations by The LENDERS project, a typical family home (a three-bedroom house with four residents) with an EPC rating of E can expect to pay £2,245 a year on average for their fuel bills.

-With an improved EPC rating of C, this fuel bill cost drops to an average of £1,439 a year – an annual saving of £520.
-If the EPC rating were improved all the way to A, then the average cost of fuel bills would drop to just £751 a year – a saving of £1,208 (or a 62% reduction)
+With an improved EPC rating of C, this fuel bill cost drops to an average of £1,655 a year — an annual saving of £590.
+If the EPC rating were improved all the way to A, then the average cost of fuel bills would drop to just £864 a year — a saving of £1,381.

 However, it is important to note that the work to improve a property’s EPC rating can cost landlords a significant amount of money.
 Research conducted by Shawbrook Bank shows that more than half of landlords would consider passing at least some of the cost on to tenants through rent increases.

-While improvements to your property to meet new EPC rating requirements can cost a significant sum of money, landlords could benefit from landlord insurance, in order to cover expensive claims and repair costs in the event of unexpected damage.
+While improvements to your property to meet new EPC rating requirements can cost a significant sum of money, landlords could benefit from landlord insurance to cover expensive claims and repair costs in the event of unexpected damage.

 How to improve your property’s EPC rating?

-There are several ways in which landlords can make improvements to their property to increase its overall energy efficiency and reach a higher EPC rating.
-Some are small, incremental improvements while others require significant work.
+There are several ways landlords can make improvements to their property to increase its overall energy efficiency and reach a higher EPC rating.
+Some are small, incremental improvements, while others require significant work.

 You may also like: